 Ankush Mehta is Attorney-at-Law handling patents, trademark and design matters.
 He is working with the Firm since 2009 and completed his engineering in the domain of Electronics & Communication.

-Disclaimer: Views / opinions expressed in present article are solely that of the author and are for explanatory / update purposes only and which cannot be quoted in any legal proceedings and will have no legal purpose.
+Disclaimer: Views / opinions expressed in present compilation are solely that of the contributor(s) and are for explanatory / update / informational purposes only and which cannot be quoted in any legal proceedings and will have no legal purpose.
 Further, same may vary from time to time and case to case.
-For any clarification and further information, you may contact us at email@example.com.
+It is neither intended to advertise nor solicit the Firm in any way whatsoever, nor is it purported to create an attorney-client privilege communication.
+For any clarification and further information, you may contact us at firstname.lastname@example.org.